atbcb/usab-uswds/_tad/rad-x.md

 ### RADx Tech Accessibility Program Webinar

 On February 28th, 2023, NIH RADx Tech accessibility program team members delivered a webinar titled "COVID-19 Accessible Testing -- Best Practices."
 This presentation was part of the 2023 RADx Tech Webinar Series and included a preview of key insights from the June 2023 "Best Practices for the Design of Accessible COVID-19 Home Tests" publication.
-The materials are available as a [webinar recording on YouTube](https://youtube.com/watch?v=Mn0YXHoApMY) and as [presentation slides in a PDF format({{ site.baseurl }}/files/mde/BestPracticesWebinar_2023-02-28_Outline.pdf).
+The materials are available as a [webinar recording on YouTube](https://youtube.com/watch?v=Mn0YXHoApMY) and as [presentation slides in a PDF format]({{ site.baseurl }}/files/mde/BestPracticesWebinar_2023-02-28_Outline.pdf).